klnwlks/klnwlks/README.md

 ## About
 - 👋 Hi, I’m @klnwlks
-- 👀 I’m interested in software programming
+- 👀 I’m interested in software programming and everything computers
-- 🌱 I’m currently learning AI development
+- 🌱 I’m currently learning full-stack development
-- 📚 Studying at the University of the Philippines Los Banos
+- 📚 Studying at the University of the Philippines Los Banos as batch 2025

 ## Stack
 - whatever for frontend web lol (current favorite is solid.js)